andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 </div>
 ```

-Now create the Details container with conditional rendering.
+Create the Details container with conditional rendering.
 Use the index stored in `selectedRestaurant` to display the name of the selected item:

 ```html {1,3}
 <div v-if="currentScreen === 'details'">